danlee0528/CSSS-Fall-2020-Hackathon/README.md

 # Purpose
-- To develop an application that has tittle made from acronyms such as SFU, CSSS, LISP, LEAF, GO and ASCII
+To develop an application that has tittle made from acronyms such as SFU, CSSS, LISP, LEAF, GO and ASCII

 # Problem Statement
-- It is well-kwown among Vancouverites that booking a knowledge test at ICBC is really chanllening.
-Even less-populated, remote places like Kamloops have most of their appointments booked.
-Even more, it's very cumbersome to check each date for availability when appointments are booked for the next year.
-To solve this problem, we aim to automate the booking process by selecting date, month, year, preference, location, and filling information.
+It is well-kwown among Vancouverites that booking a knowledge test at ICBC is really challenging.
+Even a less-populated and remote place like Kamloops has most of their appointments fully booked till next year.
+Even more, it's really cumbersome to check the next available date by manually going through a calender.
+To solve this problem, we aimed to automate ICBC booking process.

 # Technology
  - Selenium for testing